Exploring the world's grossest caves

 When Natalie Gibb emerges from one of her cave dives on the southeast coast of Mexico, the 41-year-old woman could easily be mistaken for a swamp monster.

-“When I was 5, I would say I wanted to be an explorer, and people kept telling me the entire world has already been explored,” she said.
+“When I was 5, I would say I wanted to be an explorer, and people kept telling me the entire world has already been explored,” she says.
 “Turns out, that’s not true.”

 Since 2014, Gibb and her dive partner, Vincent Rouquette-Cathala, have discovered more than 55 miles of caves beneath mangrove swamps near the border of Mexico and Belize.